enisspahi/recipes-with-langchain4j/README.md

 ## Safe Harbour Statement (2)

-This presentation is out of curiosity
+This presentation is out of curiosity and non-deterministic

 ---

 ## What is LangChain4j?

-* LLMs providers (OpenAI, Google Vertex AI Gemini, etc) provide APIs
+* LLMs (OpenAI, Google Vertex AI Gemini, etc) provide APIs
 * LangChain4j offers a unified API to integrate LLMs into Java applications
 * Interesting features
   * Chat and language models